learn-co-curriculum/phase-1-how-the-web-works/README.md

 "Frontend" development, while writing server-side code is known as "Backend" development.

-We can write server-side code in a wide variety of programming languages!
+We can write server-side code in a wide variety of programming languages.
 Python, JavaScript, Ruby, Java, PHP, C#, Go - the list goes on!

 But, your browser doesn't know, nor does it care, what kind of server it talks to.
 It can communicate with servers written in any language!
 How does that work?
-How can a server that was written 15 years ago still work with a browser written 15 months or days ago?
+How can a server that was written 15 years ago still work with a browser written 2 years ago?

-In addition, you can use multiple clients!
+On top of that, you can use multiple clients!
 You can use Chrome, Safari, Firefox, Edge, and many others.
 All of those browsers are able to talk to the same servers.
-Let's take a closer look at how this occurs.
+Let's take a closer look at how this works.

 ## HTTP Overview

-Communication between different clients and different servers is only possible because the way browsers and servers talk is controlled by a contract, or _protocol_.
-Specifically, it is a protocol created by [Tim Berners-Lee][sir tim] called **Hyper Text Transfer Protocol**, or HTTP.
-Your server will receive requests from the browser that follow HTTP.
-It then responds with an HTTP response that all browsers are able to parse.
+Communication between different clients and different servers is only possible because the way browsers and servers communicate is controlled by a _protocol_.

+In computer science, a _protocol_ is simply a set of rules and procedures that dictates how information is transmitted between different computers.

+The web uses a specific type of protocol, originally created by [Tim Berners-Lee][sir tim].
+This protocol is call the **Hyper Text Transfer Protocol**, or **HTTP**.

+All browsers and all servers are set up to use HTTP - it's the common protocol of the web that allows clients and servers of all types to communicate with each other.

-HTTP is the "language" browsers speak.
-Every time you load a web page, you are making an HTTP **request** to the site's server, and the server sends back an HTTP **response**.
-When you use `fetch` in JavaScript, you are also making an HTTP request.
+Every time you load a web page, you are making an HTTP **request** to the site's server.
+The server then sends back an HTTP **response**.

+Once you start using `fetch` in JavaScript, you will be writing your own HTTP requests!

-In the example above, the client is making an **HTTP GET request** to GitHub's server.
+In the GitHub example above, the client is making an **HTTP GET request** to GitHub's server.
 GitHub's server then sends back a response and the client renders the page in the browser.

 ![computer
 server](https://curriculum-content.s3.amazonaws.com/how-the-web-works/Image_17_ComputerServer.png)